eoinkelly/notes/databases/book-learning-sql.md

 # Aside: Character sets and collations

-QUESTION: is the lenght restriction on string types in bytes and if so how are multi-byte chars handled

 * default character set is `latin1`
 * you can specify character set at the server, database table or column level
 * MySQL lets you mix and match character sets and encodings at all levels

-    See separate file on character sets, encodings, unicode etc.
+    See my other notes on character sets, encodings, unicode etc.

 ```sql
 SHOW CHARACTER SET;